AvaProtocol/OAK-docs/_docs/setup-collator-node.md

 ## Performance Incentives
 We will need to ensure that collators are economically incentivized to have the most optimal node infrastructure in place to secure and do what’s best for the network at large.
 While initially we are not implementing slashing, it would be to the benefit of the collator to have the requirements above to ensure that they can receive their rewards and get chosen from the collator pool.

 For now, the incentives are purely rewards based since we've vetted a closed set of community collators with a solid reputation in the DotSama ecosystem.

-## Helpful Resources
-You may not have a need for all of these resources, but they can be useful to cross-reference or for debugging.

-Please read over using [how to use a service](../run-node-service) to run your node.

 ### Turing Network - Kusama Parachain
 The Turing Network is live on Kusama.
 If you're interested in collating, please reach out via [OAK Discord](https://discord.gg/7W9UDvsbwh), or email <collators@oak.tech>.
 You will need to meet the minimum bond found in [the collator on-boarding page](../collators/#turing-network---kusama-parachain).